julianespinel/stockbot/README.md

 5. `/vol {symbol}` - get volatility stats
 6. `/all {symbol}` - get price, return, and volatility stats

-For a detailed description of the response of each command, please see [here](docs/commands.md).
+For a detailed description of the response of each command, please see: [commands.md](docs/commands.md)

+## Monitor mode

-In addition to the commands, the bot also monitors a given set of symbols and sends alerts when a new minimum or maximum price is reached in any of the symbols.
+In addition to the commands, the bot also has a monitor mode which is responsible for two things:

+1. Send an alert when there is a price anomaly on a symbol of our portfolio.
+2. Send a daily report about our portfolio performance.

-For a detailed description of what the monitor mode does, please see [here](docs/monitor.md).
+For a detailed description of what the monitor mode does, please see: [monitor.md](docs/monitor.md)

+## High level design

 This is the high level design of Stockbot: